mgoodric/productsecurity.dev/_posts/2023-11-27-application-security-and-product-security-are-not-the-same.md

 {% include image_full.html imageurl="/images/posts/Product-Security-Mind-Map.png" title="Product Security Mind Map" caption="Product Security Mind Map" %}

+Among the items listed above, the high level categories are:
+* Infrastructure Security and Design
+* Software Security and Design
+* Vulnerability Management
+* Security Testing and Analysis
+* Sales Enablement
+* Product Management

+The video below covers all of this at a high level, but we will be diving deep into each of these areas in future posts and videos.

 <iframe src="https://www.youtube.com/embed/T3HzTOCv8HA?si=TcqPCbu_69LzM-D8" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 <p><a href="https://youtu.be/T3HzTOCv8HA">Application Security and Product Security are NOT the same</a> from <a href="https://www.youtube.com/@ProductSecurity">ProdSec</a> on <a href="https://youtube.com">YouTube</a>.</p>